 The pirate ship began to drift away, with no pilot to direct its drake.
 The Outsider’s wings flared up from nothingness.
 With one flap, it closed the distance that had begun to yawn between the two ships.

 Jor Lenem was ready for it as its wings dissolved.
 His blade sliced into its leg, causing it to buckle.
-The creature whipped its sword horizontally.
+The creature whipped its sword out horizontally.
 Jor Lenem thrust himself back.
 The tip of the blade sliced through Jor Lenem’s thick clothing.
-Blood began to leak from the wound instantly.
+Blood sprayed out, staining the fabric.

 Jor Lenem growled.
-As the creature swung again, he fell downward.
-Or, if Tanadal had tried the move, he would have fallen.
-Jor Lenem bent backward, his knees coming to an impossible angle.
+As the creature swung again, he arched backward.
+If Tanadal had tried his move, he would have landed on his head.
+Jor Lenem bent backward, his knees coming to a seemingly impossible angle.
 He swept his blade above him, severing the Outsider’s second arm at its elbow.
 The limb flew off of the side of the ship.